- Oca is a tuber crop native to the Andes, where it was developed alongside the similar tuber crops potato, ulluco, and mashua.

 The most common disease of oca in North America appears to be a stem rot.
 The lower portion of the oca stem goes soft and black and the stem often falls off.
 This may affect only a few stems or the entire plant.
 It appears that the disease is most severe in warm climates, where it may actually infect the tubers and degrade them in storage.
 In cool climates, like ours, plants typically survive the infection and I haven’t observed any problems with tubers in storage, although I reserve plants that have been infected for eating and do not replant the tubers.

 Oca tubers are vulnerable to a bacterial soft rot, which begins as small spots on the surface of the tuber and enlarges to cause severe damage to the tuber.
 The species of bacteria is currently unknown, but it wouldn’t be surprising if it is one of the same species that causes soft rot in potato.
 This condition may be related to the stem rots described above.
+Any tubers showing sunken black spots should be discarded, as these tubers will carry the disease to the next generation and potentially infect other tubers in storage.

 The primary storage protein in oca tubers, recently characterized and named ocatin, has antibacterial and antifungal properties (Flores 2002).
 This may help to explain some of oca’s resilience.
 Tubers are rarely damaged by disease to the extent that is seen in potatoes.